Using the Visionect Software Suite¶

 Visionect Software Suite provides a graphical administration interface for managing your server deployment.
-The interface is accessible on port
+Log into the Software Suite on port

 8081 of your server (

 http://your_server:8081/).
 If it’s not, check your networking configuration (see: Networking and Security).

 The default login username is admin and the password is admin123.
 We recommend that you change the password immediately after your first log-in.